arpancode07/arpancode07/README.md

+👋 Hi there!
+I'm Arpan Singh
-🌐 Aspiring Web Developer and  Data Analyst | 💻 Coding Enthusiast | 🎨 Creative Problem Solver
+🌟 Aspiring Data Analyst | 📊 Data Enthusiast | 💻 Python & SQL Lover

-Hello!
-I'm Arpan Singh, an aspiring web developer passionate about creating interactive and user-friendly web applications.
-With a strong foundation in HTML, CSS, and JavaScript, I'm continuously expanding my skill set and exploring new technologies to build innovative and efficient web solutions.

-Skills for Web Developer:

-Languages: HTML, CSS, JavaScript
-Tools: Git, GitHub, VS Code

-Skills for Data Analyst:
-Excel, Power BI, Python, SQL

-Projects:

-Simon Says Game: A memory game where players mimic sequences of button presses, increasing in difficulty with each level.
-Other Project 1: Brief description of another project.
-Other Project 2: Brief description of another project.

-Goals:

-To master full-stack development and build robust, scalable applications.
-To contribute to open-source projects and collaborate with other developers.
-To stay updated with the latest industry trends and technologies.
-Feel free to check out my repositories and connect with me!
+🚀 I thrive on turning complex datasets into actionable insights!
+With hands-on experience in data analysis and visualization tools like Power BI, I'm passionate about helping organizations make data-driven decisions.

+🔍 Currently pursuing a B.Tech degree, I'm continuously learning and exploring new techniques in data analytics.
+Check out my projects below to see how I blend creativity with analytics!